On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Essential Numerical Ranges, Essential Spectra and Spectral Pollution

 \begin{proof}[Proof of Theorem \ref{spec_poll_hard} for $\Xi_{poll}^{\mathbb{F}}$] We will prove that $\{\Xi_{poll}^{\mathbb{R}},\Omega_\mathrm{D},\Lambda_i\}\not\in\Delta^G_3$ and $\{\Xi_{poll}^{\mathbb{C}},\Omega_{\mathrm{B}},\Lambda_1\}\in\Sigma^A_3$.
 The construction of towers for $\Xi_{poll}^{\mathbb{R}}$ are similar, as are the arguments for lower bounds.

 \textbf{Step 1:} $\{\Xi_{poll}^{\mathbb{C}},\Omega_{\mathrm{B}},\Lambda_1\}\in\Sigma^A_3$.
-Let $\tilde \Gamma_{n_2,n_1}$ be the $\Pi_2^A$ tower for $\{\Xi_{er},\Omega_{\mathrm{B}},\Lambda_1\}$ constructed above.
+Let $\{\tilde \Gamma_{n_2,n_1}\}$ be the $\Pi_2^A$ tower for $\{\Xi_{er},\Omega_{\mathrm{B}},\Lambda_1\}$ constructed above.
 Recall the definition

-and that this can be approximated to any given accuracy in finitely many arithmetic operations and comparisons (see also Appendix \ref{basic_spec} and Part I).
+and that this can be approximated to any given accuracy in finitely many arithmetic operations and comparisons (see also Appendix \ref{basic_spec22}).
 We assume that we approximate from below to an accuracy of $1/n_1$ and call this approximation $\tilde \gamma_{n_2,n_1}$.
-The function $\gamma_{n_2,n_1}(z;A)$ is Lipschitz continuous with Lipschitz constant bounded by $\|P_{n_1}(A-zI){|_{P_{n_2}\mathcal{H}}}\|$.
-An upper bound $M_{n_2,n_1}$, say to within $1$, for this can be computed in finitely many arithmetic operations and comparisons via the same arguments from step 1 of the proof of Theorem \ref{spec_rad_thm}.
-We also have that $M_{n_2,n_1}$ are uniformly bounded above over all $n_2,n_1$ (but we cannot necessarily compute an upper bound).
+The function $\gamma_{n_2,n_1}(z;A)$ is Lipschitz continuous with Lipschitz constant bounded by $1$.
 Define the set

 where $U_{m}$ are the approximations to the open set $U$.
 By taking squares of distances to ball centres, we can decide whether a point $z\in\mathbb{Q}+i\mathbb{Q}$ has $\mathrm{dist}(z,V_{n_1})<\eta$ for any given $\eta\in\mathbb{Q}_+$.
 Let $\Upsilon_{n_2,n_1}(A,U)$ be the finite collection of all $z\in\tilde \Gamma_{n_2,n_1}(A)$ with $\mathrm{dist}(z,V_{n_1})<1/n_2-1/n_1$.
 If $\Upsilon_{n_2,n_1}(A,U)$ is empty then set $Q_{n_2,n_1}(A,U)=0$, otherwise set